saylesss88/nix-book/src/nix/hardening_NixOS.md

 > some apps will not work without a workaround such as Firefox, Thunderbird,
 > Torbrowser, LibreWolf, and ZenBrowser to name a few.

+With memory corruption bugs being the leading zero day category, it's clearly something that you should be concerned with.

 The grapheneOS `hardened_malloc` is available for NixOS in two variants, add either to your `configuration.nix` or equivalent to apply them: